Hammond Trail

 Length: 5.5 miles

-Trail end points: Clam Beach State Park at Clam Beach Dr. and Mad River Bridge on Mad River Rd.
-(McKinleyville)
+Trail end points: Clam Beach State Park at Clam Beach Dr and Mad River Bridge on Mad River Rd (McKinleyville)

-Trail surfaces: Asphalt, Dirt
+Trail surfaces: Asphalt, Dirt, Gravel

 Trail category: Rail-Trail